 5. The Antiwar and Civil Rights Movements

 The 2016 American presidential election was one of the most dramatic in decades.
 Though voter turnout was a low 58 percent, the campaign trail was full of twists and turns that persisted even after the election.
-The winner, Republican Party candidate Donald Trump, found himself besieged by negative media coverage and protests in cities around the nation.
-The demonstrators held signs emblazoned with slogans such as “not my president,” declaring Trump to be racist, sexist, xenophobic, or a Nazi.
+The winner, Republican candidate Donald Trump, found himself besieged by negative media coverage and protests in cities around the nation.
+The demonstrators held signs emblazoned with slogans such as “Not My President,” declaring Trump to be racist, sexist, xenophobic, or a Nazi.
 There were demands for a recount and threats of impeachment.

 Investigative journalism has revealed that many of these protests were instigated by certain interest groups.
-As shown in “America Under Siege: Civil War 2017,” a documentary directed by New Zealand political activist Trevor Loudon, a significant portion of the demonstrators were “professional revolutionaries” with ties to communist regimes and other authoritarian states, such as North Korea, Iran, Venezuela, or Cuba.
+As shown in “America Under Siege: Civil War 2017,” a documentary directed by Florida-based researcher Trevor Loudon, a significant portion of the demonstrators were “professional revolutionaries” with ties to communist regimes and other authoritarian states, such as North Korea, Iran, Venezuela, or Cuba.
 Loudon’s work also highlighted the role of two prominent American socialist organizations, the Stalinist Workers World Party and the Maoist Freedom Road Socialist Organization.